 Property taxes can add up fast, especially if you have to pay them on multiple items like your house, car and boat.
 Luckily for you, Uncle Sam provides some relief and lets you claim a tax deduction for qualifying property taxes.
-However, you can only take advantage of the deduction if you itemize.
+However, you can only take advantage of the real estate tax deduction if you itemize.

-Allowed Property Taxes
+Property Taxes to Claim

 You can't deduct any costs that you pay for services, such as water or trash, or improvements even if you pay them to the same governing body with the same check.
 For example, if your $1,000 property tax bill includes $50 for trash collection and $30 for water use, you could only deduct $920 as property taxes.
 Similarly, if $40 of your property taxes go toward maintaining sewers and sidewalks, that also isn't deductible.